gsun1/ContextFreeLanguages/README.md

 For the future:
-The parser currently does not deal with unparsable strings in a principled way.
-The next task will be to add these exceptions and also to, in general, clean up the code where necessary
+The parser currently used uses a greedy application rule which works for single precedence, right associative grammars.
+A "look-ahead" functionality will need to be added in order to make the grammar robust enough for most purposes.